blueinkhq/blueink-client-php/README.md

 # BlueInk API Client

-A PHP client to interact with the BlueInk REST API v2.
+A PHP client to interact with the BlueInk REST API.
-For an overview of the API, see the [API v2 Documentation](https://blueink.com/api-docs/).
+For an overview of the API, see the [API v2 Documentation](https://blueink.com/esignature-api/api-docs/).

 This client library relies on [guzzle](http://docs.guzzlephp.org/en/stable/) and [snorlax](https://github.com/ezdeliveryco/snorlax), under the hood.